Serving in tennis can be stressful unless you’re confident that you can consistently hit your spots.

-Your balance and center of gravity are going to heavily impact your game.
+Your balance and center of gravity are going to heavily impact your service motion.

 If you lean forward too far, you’re likely early to the ball.

-If you toss the ball up too or swing before you should, it’s going to throw off your timing and you’ll be out of sync with your service motion.
+If you toss the ball up too high or swing before you should, it’s going to throw off your timing and you’ll be out of sync on your service motion.